Title of Work and its Form: “Honors Track,” short story

 Patterson’s opening paragraph also eases us back into the high school mindset.
 When was the last time you thought about the chemical elements and their properties?
 High school.
 (Hmm…I remember Mr. Powell telling me all about valence electrons.)
 When did we last learn about the world’s greatest wars?
 High school.
 (Mr. Magnarelli taught us all about Chamberlain’s appeasement before World War II.)
 Perhaps it’s just me, but I don’t often think about high school; Patterson punches a few buttons that accesses those memories, bringing me closer to the characters.

 What Should We Steal?:

-- Understand the power that the choice of a single word can have.
+- Understand the potential power that a single word can possess.
 The opening sentence would probably not have attracted my attention had it read, “We were diligent and persistent.”
 Yes, it is easy to alienate the reader by using “big” words, but a writer must not talk down to his or her audience.
 Instead, the writer must use the word that is RIGHT.

 - Use subtle references to gracefully immerse a reader in a setting that is unfamiliar.
 Think about the experiences most of us share.
 Most of us remember liking a guy or girl who didn’t like us back…we remember taking our road test…we remember times when our parents were disappointed in us.
 Small details relating to those experiences can be extremely potent.